Contributing to CfRR#

 5. Technical Errors: Broken links, non-functional interactive elements, issues with embedded media, accessibility issues (e.g. lack of alt text for images) etc.

-6. Cultural and Bias Concerns: Content that may be culturally insensitive or offensive, gender or racial biases, steoetyping, lack of inclusivity etc.
+6. Cultural and Bias Concerns: Content that may be culturally insensitive or offensive, gender or racial biases, stereotyping, lack of inclusivity etc.

 The above list is meant to provide some examples, but is not meant to be exhaustive.
 If you find an issue that is not on the list please do still raise it, and we can add that type of issue to the list!

-If while going through the content of the website you notice that there is an error then the way in which to let us know is to raise a GitHub Issue.
-You are able to do this easily from the website, simply click the Github Icon in the top right of the page where the issue is, and click Open Issue, as shown below.
+If while going through the content of the website you notice that there is an error, the way to let us know is to raise a GitHub Issue.
+You are able to do this easily from the website - simply click the GitHub Icon in the top right of the page where the issue is, and click Open Issue, as shown below.

 Example GitHub Issue Button on the CfRR Website